 You’re sitting at the beach watching the waves (your thoughts) on the ocean (your mind).
 You anchor your awareness to your breath and (with a soft focus) you watch the waves as they rise and fall in the expansive ocean.

 Sooner or later your attention gets caught up in one of the waves and your focus narrows.
 You ‘lose sight’ of the expansive ocean and you’re focused on the one wave (thought).
 When you become aware of this fact, you gently bring your attention back to your breath, and resume watching the ocean (including the waves as they rise and fall).

-Doing this consistently is mindfulness practice.
+Doing this consistently is a mindfulness practice.
 It’s ‘meditation in action’.
 It makes you aware of your mental patterns so you can free yourself from them.
 This is what leads to lasting change.

 If you want to learn more about mindfulness practice there are some excellent talks at www.zencast.org.
 Over 400 of them!
 I strongly recommend you check them out.